dearmahmud/dearmahmud.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Welcome to my personal page!
 I am Mohammad Mahmudul Hasan, a passionate researcher and educator in the field of Information and Communication Technology.
-Currently, I am pursuing my Doctor of Philosophy (PhD) at the Norwegian University of Science and Technology (NTNU) in Norway, where I am deeply immersed in cutting-edge research on wireless communication systems, microwave sensors, and advanced signal processing techniques.
+Currently, I am working as a doctoral researcher at the Norwegian University of Science and Technology (NTNU) in Norway, where I am deeply immersed in cutting-edge research on wireless communication systems, microwave sensors, and advanced signal processing techniques.
 My work focuses on developing innovative solutions for real-world challenges, particularly in the areas of antenna design, gas sensing, and secure communication systems.
 </p>

 <a href="javascript:void(0);" onclick="toggleAcademicJourney()" style="font-weight: bold; text-decoration: none; color: #0073e6;">